dstock3/bills-portal/README.md

 -The game will update your score based on the value of your choice, and it will advance to the next level.

--Repeat steps 5-7 for each level of the game until you reach the end.

 -When the game ends, you will see a game over message and a message that either congratulates you on your success or informs you of your failure.

 Tips